The Clean Label Trend

 Clean label is not a trend anymore, it is considered to be standard for many consumers and food manufacturers.
 Consequently, the food industry keeps moving toward such products, in order to meet consumers’ demands.
 However, despite the fact that the food product label has been the standard source of information for the consumers to date, the ‘clean label’ term has not been clearly defined; even the updated Food Information to the Consumer (FIC) does not provide information related to clean labels.

 We conducted research and found the following common guidelines.
-To better align themselves with clean labeling, where possible, food producers should;
+To better align themselves with clean labelling, where possible, food producers should;

 - Reduce the number of ingredients used in a product formulation